ATHENE

 Space Robotics

-In Europe, the European Space Agency (ESA) contributes to interplanetary exploration with missions such as Rosetta and ExoMars.
-Rosetta studied the comet 67P/Churyumov-Gerasimenko, while ExoMars aims to study Mars for traces of life.
-These missions demonstrate the importance of space robotics for the understanding of celestial bodies and the search for extraterrestrial life.
+In Europe, the European Space Agency (ESA) is contributing to interplanetary exploration with missions such as Rosetta and ExoMars.
+Rosetta studied comet 67P/Churyumov-Gerasimenko, while ExoMars aims to investigate Mars for traces of life.
+These missions demonstrate the importance of space robotics for understanding celestial bodies and searching for extraterrestrial life.

 The Institute of Space Systems (IRS) at the University of Stuttgart is actively involved in space robotics.
-The Space Robotics working group develops rover systems for the exploration of planetary surfaces.
+The Space Robotics Working Group develops rover systems for the exploration of planetary surfaces.
 The focus is on the development of rover chassis systems and technologies that can be used under the demanding conditions on planetary surfaces.
-The IRS is also working on mechanism design, integration and testing as well as on the development of sensor components for navigation and environmental detection.
+In addition, the IRS works on mechanism design, integration, and testing, as well as on the development of sensor components for navigation and environmental detection.

-Has ATHENE caught your interest?
-We are always on the lookout for new members!
+Has ATHENE sparked your interest?
+We are always looking for new members!

-Participation in ATHENE is voluntary or possible as part of the subject-related SQ Praktikum CubeSat Technik if you are studying at the University of Stuttgart.
-In addition, SQ participation is also possible as part of our SOURCE and SOURCE-2 projects!
-3 ECTS will be credited for participation.
+Participation in ATHENE is voluntary or possible as part of the subject-related SQ Internship CubeSat Technology if you are studying at the University of Stuttgart.
+Participation in SQ is also possible as part of our SOURCE and SOURCE-2 projects!
+Three ECTS credits are awarded for participation.

 ATHENE Subsystems